Nawal El Saadawi

-She was founder and president of the Arab Women's Solidarity Association and co-founder of the Arab Association for Human Rights.
-She was awarded honorary degrees on three continents.
-In 2004, she won the North–South Prize from the Council of Europe.
-In 2005, she won the Inana International Prize in Belgium, and in 2012, the International Peace Bureau awarded her the 2012 Seán MacBride Peace Prize.
+She was the founder and president of the Arab Women's Solidarity Association.
+She was also a co-founder of the Arab Association for Human Rights.

+She received honorary degrees from universities on three continents.
+In 2004, she was awarded the North–South Prize by the Council of Europe.
+In 2005, she received the Inana International Prize in Belgium.
+In 2012, the International Peace Bureau awarded her the Seán MacBride Peace Prize.

 Early life

-The second-eldest of nine children, Saadawi was born on 22 October 1931 in the small village of Kafr Tahla, Egypt.
+The second-eldest of nine children, Saadawi was born on 27 October 1931 in the small village of Kafr Tahla, Egypt.
 Saadawi was subjected to female genital mutilation at the age of six, though her father believed that both girls and boys should be educated.
 She had described her mother and father as being relatively liberal when growing up.

 Her Upper Egyptian father was a government official in the Ministry of Education, who had campaigned against the British occupation of Egypt during the Egyptian Revolution of 1919.
 As a result, he was exiled to a small town in the Nile Delta, and the government refrained from promoting him for 10 years.
 He was relatively progressive and taught his daughter self-respect and to speak her mind.
 He also encouraged her to study the Arabic language.
 However, when El Saadawi was 10 years old, her family tried to make her marry, but her mother supported her in resisting.
 Both her parents died at a young age, leaving Saadawi with the sole burden of providing for a large family.
 Her mother, Zaynab, was partially descendant from a wealthy Ottoman family; Saadawi described both her maternal grandfather, Shoukry, and her maternal grandmother as having Ottoman origin.
 Even as a child she objected to the male-dominated society she lived in, with sons valued far more highly than daughters, reacting angrily to her grandmother who said that "a boy is worth 15 girls at least...
 Girls are a blight".
 She described herself proudly as a dark-skinned Egyptian woman since she was young.